What exactly is an en dash, and when do you use it in your writing?

-- Why Is It Called an En Dash?
+What Is an En Dash?

 Most often, an en dash is used to represent a range of numbers, dates, or a time frame.
 You should not leave a space between the words or numbers when using an en dash.

-How Do You Use an En Dash in a Sentence?
+When to Use an En Dash

-Showing Number and Date Ranges
+Using an En Dash with Number and Date Ranges

 The en dash can be used to show number ranges.